jakekohl/Link-Shortener-website/README.md

 `npm install`

-Install Doppler, then get setup using
+Create a Doppler by navigating to https://doppler.com, then get setup using `doppler setup`.

-`doppler setup`.
+Create a bit.ly account and generate an API Token at https://app.bitly.com/settings/api/

+Create a secret in the doppler setup you created with the key `BIT_KEY`

 Run command: `doppler run node app.js`

+## Troubleshooting

+TODO